ubsub/ubsub-cpp/README.md

 # Building

-For building/testing locally, we use [platformio](http://platformio.org/) to build against embedded frameworks.
+For building/testing locally, we use [platformio](http://platformio.org/) to build against embedded frameworks, and also compile against linux/unix.
+This is the main file and what the build system uses.

-We've also included a `Makefile` to build and test locally on a unix-based system.
+We've also included a `Makefile` to build and test locally on a unix-based system if you don't want to install platformio.

 # Third Party